BoukeNijhuis/breakpoint-log-selection/README.md

 - it is non suspending
 - it has a log expression

 If both conditions are true we are talking about a logging breakpoint.
-These are fantastic tools to use, but there is a downside: you can only create one by clicking with the mouse.
-This problem is fixed by this plugin.
+These are fantastic tools to use, but there is a downside: you can only create one by doing multiple clicks with the mouse.
+With this plugin you can do the same but with a keyboard shortcut.

 It works as follows:
 1. select the variable or expression that you would like to log